 Treatment with buprenorphine/naloxone (Suboxone) during pregnancy has better outcomes for both the mother and baby than untreated OUD.

-Babies whose mothers use opioids are at risk of spontaneous abortion, pre-term birth, congenital disorders, and long-term health and developmental problems.
 These babies are also at higher risk of needing to stay in the Intensive Care Unit after being born to treat Neonatal abstinence Syndrome (NAS) in which babies are born chemically dependent on opioids.